 You can always agree to disagree with them and still go for a drink after disagreeing!
 Cheers 🍻!

-TH: As the president of the Singapore Association in Finland, what do you think are the top three differences between Finland and Singapore?
+WW: As the president of the Singapore Association in Finland, what do you think are the top three differences between Finland and Singapore?
 Can these differences be viewed as strengths?

 Lilian: For the Finns, joining an association is quite normal.